-The configuration byte register (Table 5) is used to mask (disable) interrupts and to put the device in software standby mode.
-The lower six bits are internally set to (XX1111), making them "don't care" bits.
-Write zeros to these bits.
+The configuration byte register (Table 5) is used to mask (disable) interrupts, to put the device in software standby mode, to change the polarity of the OVERT output, and to enable the write-once protection.
+The lowest two bits are internally set to zeros, making them "don't care" bits.
 This register's contents can be read back over the serial interface.